stacks-network/sbtc/docker/mainnet/README.md

 In case you need to quickly sync a Bitcoin or Stacks full-node, here are two archives you can use.

+Warning: restoring from the archive will require 2x disk space (to download the archive first and then unzip its contents).

 | Network | Archive                                                                                              |
 | ------- | ---------------------------------------------------------------------------------------------------- |
 | Bitcoin | [archive](https://bitcoin-chainstate-prod.s3.us-east-1.amazonaws.com/data.tar.gz)                    |